 Overbrook Nature Center, Trails and Nature's Playground

-The Overbrook Nature Center
+The Overbrook Nature Center & Gift Shop

 The Overbrook Nature Center is a place where the outside is "in".
 The Overbrook Nature Center is the centerpiece for our nature programs at the SM&NC.
 Come and visit the exhibit area and pick up a map to explore our nature trails or meet there for an informative program with one of our naturalists.

 The Museum's trails are a great place to spend an hour, an afternoon, or even a whole day.
 Behind the Overbrook Nature Center you will find miles of beautiful walking trails that wind through over 80 acres of the property.
-Our nature trails are a perfect place to see abundant wildlife, stroll along our Wheel in the Woods trail, enjoy the sounds of the Poorhouse Brook, capture that perfect picture, read our interpretive educational signs, or simply take in the beauty that is the Stamford Museum & Nature Center.
+Our nature trails are a perfect place to see abundant wildlife, stroll along our Wheels in the Woods trail, enjoy the sounds of the Poorhouse Brook, capture that perfect picture, read our interpretive educational signs, or simply take in the beauty that is the Stamford Museum & Nature Center.